silent-chen/CRS/README.md

 - scikit-learn

 ## Usage
+The repo could be split into two part.
+One is the baseline part the other is the baseline plus transformer and knowledge graph.
+To get the baseline result you should follow the below steps

 ### Get the data
 Get ReDial data from https://github.com/ReDialData/website/tree/data and Movielens data https://grouplens.org/datasets/movielens/latest/.
 Note that for the paper we retrieved the Movielens